caltechlibrary/dataset/how-to/getting-started-with-dataset.md

     print(json.dumps(f, indent = 4))
 ```

-Looking at the resulting JSON object you see many other attribute
+Looking at the resulting JSON object you see other attributes
 beyond the object list of the frame.
 These are created to simplify
 some of dataset more complex interactions.